What is the Neighbourhood Plan?

 Can we put in anything we like?

-No. Whilst there is scope to specify policies unique to Burghclere, all neighbourhood plans must conform to the government's National Planning Policy Framework and the Borough Council's Local Plan.
+No. While there is scope to specify policies unique to Burghclere, all neighbourhood plans must conform to the government's National Planning Policy Framework and the Borough Council's Local Plan.
 There are limits as to what a neighbourhood plan can and can't do; for example, it cannot arbitrarily stop any new development.
 What it can do is give us the opportunity (perhaps our only opportunity) to influence the scale and nature of such development, and to ensure it is as good as it can be for our area.

 How long will it take?